When building apps or websites, follow these practices for professional-quality output.

 Getting Started - Start Here

 STRONGLY RECOMMENDED: Start every new web app by adding a template with the add tool.
 Pick the right one (web-simple for static frontend-only, web-fullstack for backend+DB, api for pure API).
-It creates the standard src/ structure with favicon, meta tags, and working starter files (including a demo you can customize).
+It creates the standard src/ structure with favicon, meta tags, and working files wired up and ready to build on - no demo to delete first.
 Deploy automatically uses src/ when it exists.
 Only hand-roll files if the user explicitly tells you to skip the template.

 Naming: Use the user's name verbatim if they gave one.
 If you need to invent a name, blend "Gip" or "Gipity" into it (e.g. "Gipity Notes", "GipPic", "Gip Tac Toe") - be creative but don't force it if it genuinely doesn't fit.